Bill Gilbert (speedway rider)

 William Charles Gilbert (7 December 1916 – April 1992) was a motorcycle speedway rider from England.
 He earned six international caps for the England national speedway team.

 Speedway career

 Gilbert was a leading speedway rider in the late 1940s.
 He reached the final of the Speedway World Championship in the 1949 Individual Speedway World Championship.

-He rode in the top tier of British Speedway, riding for Wembley Lions.
+Gilbert rode in the top tier of British Speedway, riding for Wembley Lions.
 He initially retired from speedway in 1951, but did return in 1952 for the Norwich Stars.